 After your claim has been filed an insurance field adjuster will be provided to you by your insurance.
 Your insurance adjuster will set a date and time to examine the damage.
-In order for us to best assist you with the inspection we ask that you give your ECO Project Manager a minimum 24-48 hours notice of the date and time this appointment will take place.
-At the day of your appointment your ECO Project Manager will walk the property with your insurance adjuster to inspect the damage and make sure all areas are properly noted.
+In order for us to best assist you with the inspection, we ask that you give your ECO Project Manager a minimum 24-48 hours notice of the date and time this appointment will take place.
+On the day of your appointment, your ECO Project Manager will walk the property with your insurance adjuster to inspect the damage and make sure all areas are properly noted.

 Step 4. – Getting every Penny You Deserve